 • The Impact: Think of polish like a clean window.
 A diamond with an "Excellent" polish allows light to pass through completely unobstructed, maximizing its crisp, glass-like reflection.

-The Revera Quality Standard
+The Reverra Quality Standard

 Every factor listed above works in unison.
 A slight deviation in the pavilion angle can sometimes be compensated for by a tighter crown angle, which is why diamond cut grading requires highly advanced optical scanning technology.